Library Cards and Lending

 Borrower cards will be valid for one (1) year.
 Any change or update in information can be made in person at the library.
 Upon renewal of the account, all borrowing privileges are extended for another year.

-Any child or student under the age 18 must have a parent or guardian's signature on file at the Hortonville Public Library allowing the child to borrow materials.
-The basic responsibility for children’s' and young adults' reading rests with the parents or legal guardians.
-If a parent or guardian wants to decide what material they wish to have their child read, it is the parent's or guardian's responsibility to give a signed statement to the Hortonville Public Library.
+Any child or student under the age 18 must have a parent or guardian’s signature on file at the Hortonville Public Library allowing the child to borrow materials.
+The basic responsibility for children’s’ and young adults’ reading rests with the parents or legal guardians.
+Library staff cannot act in loco parentis to determine what materials are suitable for each child.

 Borrowers are asked to show their card to the library staff when borrowing materials.
 It is the borrower’s responsibility to notify the library if there is a change in address or if the card is lost or stolen.